leventozz/wallet-framework/docs/architecture.md

 # Architecture

-This document provides a comprehensive overview of the Wallet Framework architecture, designed for architects and senior developers.
+This document provides a comprehensive overview of the Wallet Framework architecture.
 It explains the "why" behind architectural decisions and provides detailed diagrams of system design.

 ## Table of Contents